jpurma/Kataja/README.md

 You only have to create virtualenv and install requirements once.
 Subsequent Kataja runs only require that you have activated virtualenv.

-## Option 2b -- Building Kataja.app from source for distribution

-Building Kataja.app is only necessary if you want to distribute your own version of Kataja, and it is necessary to test if you are proposing changes to Kataja that may break the app building, e.g. require new qt dylibs.
-For normal develop & run -cycle this step is not necessary.

-### Use Wheels to install Qt5.x, SIP and PyQt5 ###

-A new easy method to install necessary dependencies is made possible with Python 3.5 and Python Wheels.
-Try:
+### Installing without virtualenv ###

+Another option is to skip the virtualenv and install dependencies for user's python framework.
+In this case there is a small risk that at some point another python project upgrades some of the dependencies into something incompatible and breaks something in Kataja.
+And cleaning up Kataja's required dependencies is not as straightforward.

+Just navigate to Kataja folder and run:

-    pip3 install pyqt5
+    pip3 install -r requirements.txt

-If it results in PermissionError: permission denied, try again with sudo:
+Or if installation fails because of `PermissionError: permission denied`, try again with sudo:

-    sudo pip3 install pyqt5
+    sudo pip3 install -r requirements.txt

-This will install open source versions of Qt and PyQt, just what you needed.

-If you really want to use Python 3.4 or pip3-based install fails from other reasons, download PyQt5 and SIP from http://www.riverbankcomputing.com/ and follow instructions there (Software -> PyQt -> PyQt5 Reference Guide -> Building and Installing from Source)

-get your own copy of Kataja source files with either "Clone in Desktop" or "Download ZIP" in https://github.com/jpurma/Kataja .

-Navigate to Kataja -folder with terminal, and in there:
+Then run Kataja with:

     python3 Kataja.py

+### Building Kataja as runnable app in MacOS (deprecated)

 You will need to have Kataja runnable from script.
 The only new piece required for building Kataja.app is py2app, ( https://pythonhosted.org/py2app/ ).

-The thing to note is that you want to install it for Python3, and the installers often default on Python2-series.
-Depending on what are the installers available for you, install py2app with either:
+Assuming virtualenv, install py2app

-    sudo pip3 install -U py2app
+    pip install py2app

-or

-    sudo easy_install3 -U py2app

 Once py2app is installed, go to Kataja folder and run

-    python3 setup.py py2app
+    python setup.py py2app

 This will take ~10 seconds, and end with `------ Done ------` if everything is right.
-At first try, it `setup.py` may sk you to edit its `qt_mac` -variable to provide a path to your Qt installation.
+At first try, it `setup.py` may ask you to edit its `qt_mac` -variable to provide a path to your Qt installation.

 The build script will build Kataja.app to `dist/` and Kataja.dmg to folder where it is run.
 Building of Kataja.dmg can be toggled off with `create_dmg` -variable in `setup.py`.

-## Windows ##

-to be added

-## Linux ##

-I don't have time or expertise for making Linux distributables, as the variance is great and installing the dependencies is anyways easier and more expectable in linux.
-The same principles as in Option 2a for Mac OS X apply.
-You'll need Python3.4>, Qt5.6, PyQt5 and compatible SIP.
-See instructions on  http://www.riverbankcomputing.com/ to install everything necessary for PyQt5.

-When you have Kataja -folder in your preferred place, navigate there and:

-    python3 Kataja.py

 3rd party resources
 -------------------